Contents

 What are some interesting facts about Prague Castle?

-Prague Castle is the largest ancient castle in the world, with over 1,000 years of history.
-It has been the seat of power for Bohemian kings, Holy Roman Emperors, and the Czech Republic's presidents.
-The castle has an intriguing past as it has witnessed some wild events like the Defenestration of 1618 and the assassination of Reinhard Heydrich.
-It is also home to the precious Bohemian crown jewels and some historical buildings.
+Prague Castle is the world's largest ancient castle, with over 1,000 years of history.
+It has served as the throne for Bohemian kings, hosted Holy Roman Emperors, and now houses the president of the Czech Republic.
+It has a fascinating story, peppered with dramatic events like the infamous Defenestration of 1618 and the daring assassination of Reinhard Heydrich.
+The castle also safeguards the invaluable Bohemian crown jewels within its walls, alongside a treasure trove of historical buildings.

 Has Prague Castle won any awards or recognitions?

-Prague Castle has been recorded as the largest coherent castle complex in the world by Guinness World Records.
+Prague Castle has been recorded as the world's largest coherent castle complex by Guinness World Records.

 Can I go inside Prague Castle?